ymich9963/mdnotes.nvim/README.md

 - Re-link the inline link with `:Mdn inline_link relink`.
 - Normalize an inline link with `:Mdn inline_link normalize` to have consistent paths.
 - Validate an inline link without opening it by executing `:Mdn inline_link validate`.
-- Convert an inline link with a section to a [GFM-style section](https://github.github.com/gfm/#example-510).
+- Convert an inline link with a fragment to a [GFM-style fragment](https://github.github.com/gfm/#example-510).
 Useful when using LSP auto-completion and you want to create valid Markdown links on GitHub.

 ### 🫦 Tables
 - See the [Editing Tables](#editing-tables) section for how `mdnotes` integrates with Neovim to edit tables.